-- (g) The Company's right of redemption: - From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the closing price of the Company's common shares at Taipei Exchange exceeds the current conversion price by more than 30% for 30 consecutive business days, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash. - (B) From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the balance of the outstanding bonds is less than 10% of the initial total issue price, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash.
+(g) The Company's right of redemption:

+- A From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the closing price of the Company's common shares at Taipei Exchange exceeds the current conversion price by more than 30% for 30 consecutive business days, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash. - B From the date following expiration of three month upon offering of the bonds (November 16, 2018) until 40 days prior to expiration of the duration (July 6, 2023), if the balance of the outstanding bonds is less than 10% of the initial total issue price, the Company may exercise the call option to repurchase the bonds from the bondholders at the book value thereof in cash.
-(h) Date and method of repayment of principal:

-Except those converted to the Company's common stock by the bondholders according to the Regulations, or those redeemed upon exercise of the put option, or those redeemed by the Company earlier pursuant to the Regulations, or those repurchased by the Company from securities firms for cancellation, the others would be repaid in cash in full amount upon maturity.

-- B. (a) For the year ended December 31, 2019, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 57,388 shares with face value of NT\$4,000 thousand, and recognized NT\$3,465 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - (b) For the year ended December 31, 2020, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 12,121,471 shares with face value of NT\$817,600 thousand, and recognized NT\$707,291 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - C. The Company analyzed the 4th domestic unsecured convertible corporate bonds according to IFRS No.7 and identified the bonds as the compound financial instruments.
+- (h) Date and method of repayment of principal: - Except those converted to the Company's common stock by the bondholders according to the Regulations, or those redeemed upon exercise of the put option, or those redeemed by the Company earlier pursuant to the Regulations, or those repurchased by the Company from securities firms for cancellation, the others would be repaid in cash in full amount upon maturity. - B. (a) For the whole 2020, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 12,121,471 shares with face value of NT\$817,600 thousand, and recognized NT\$707,291 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - Till the December 31, 2020, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 12,178,809 shares with face value of NT\$821,600 thousand, and recognized NT\$710,756 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - (b) For the whole 2021, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 1,993,575 shares with face value of NT\$131,900 thousand, and recognized NT\$115,466 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - Till the December 31, 2021, the accumulation of the 4th domestic unsecured conversion of corporate bonds had been issued 14,172,384 shares with face value of NT\$953,500 thousand, and recognized NT\$826,223 thousand as Capital Surplus-Additional Paid-In Capital-Bond Conversion. - C. The Company analyzed the 4th domestic unsecured convertible corporate bonds according to IFRS No.7 and identified the bonds as the compound financial instruments.
 Therefore, the Company separated the conversion option from liabilities and stated it into equity and liability respectively.
 The information about convertible corporate bonds in the financial statements is stated as following:

-Αı igust 15, 2018 (Issuing date) Total issuing amount of convertible corporate bond \$ 1,001,000 Cost of convertible corporate bond (5,381) Elements of equity at the time of issuance - conversion option (70,124) Embedded financial derivatives at the time of issuance (6,400) Corporate bond payable, net on the issuing date \$ 919,095
+August 15, 2018 (] Issuing date) Total issuing amount of convertible corporate bond \$ 1,001,000 Cost of convertible corporate bond (5,381) Elements of equity at the time of issuance - conversion option (70,124) Embedded financial derivatives at the time of issuance (6,400) Corporate bond payable, net on the issuing date \$ 919,095 was re-evaluated at the end of every month, which was stated into the "from financial assets and liabilities at fair value through profit or loss".

 The elements of equity were stated into capital surplus-stock option at the time of issuance.
-At the time of issuance, the fair value of embedded non-equity derivative was re-evaluated at the end of every month, which was stated into the "from financial assets and liabilities at fair value through profit or loss ".
+At the time of issuance, the fair value of embedded non-equity derivative